sebastiangreger/kirby3-commentions/README.md

 To show comments on pages and display a form to leave new comments, add the following helpers to the according templates in `site/templates`:

 ```
-comments( $page, $kirby, $pages );
+commentions( $page, $kirby, $pages );
 ```

-By default, only an optional name field and a textarea for the comment is shown.
-To modify, add the desired field names to this array in `site/config/config.php`:
+By default, only an optional name field and a textarea for the comment are shown.
+To modify, add this array to `site/config/config.php` and remove only the undesired field names:

 ```
 'sgkirby.commentions.formfields' => ['name','email','url'],